QuentinMadura/resources/README.md

 ### David Bihanic
 David Bihanic is a french professor at the Pantheon-Sorbonne in Paris.
 His blog exposes a variety of data-visualization projects such as his project concerning the refugees.. http://www.davidbihanic.com

+### Raymond Camden
+Raymond is a developer advocate.
+He focuses on JavaScript, serverless and enterprise cat demos. https://www.raymondcamden.com/about/

 ## Debugging
 ### Birdseye